gardener/etcd-druid/docs/development/getting-started-locally.md

 - **Without Backups enabled**

-    To setup Etcd-druid without backups enabled, make sure the `spec.backup.store` section of the Etcd CR is commented out.
+    To set up etcd-druid without backups enabled, make sure the `spec.backup.store` section of the Etcd CR is commented out.

 - **With Backups enabled (On Cloud Provider Object Stores)**